Downloading and using pipeline output

 Last updated

 From Tonic Textual, you can download the JSON output for each file.
+For pipelines that also generate synthesized files, you can download those files.

 You can also use the Textual API to further process the pipeline output - for example, you can chunk the output and determine whether to replace sensitive values before you use the output in a RAG system.